blockchain-certificates-web/blockchain-certificates-web.github.io/guide/assertion-schema.md

 Date the certificate JSON was created.
 This uses the Open Badges DateTime type, defined as one of:

-* ISO 8601 date format string yyyy-MM-dd'T'HH:mm:ss.SSS, where the time component is optional
+* ISO 8601 date format string yyyy-MM-dd'T'HH:mm:ss.SSS, where the time component is optional and time zone is optional
 * 10-digit UNIX timestamp, epoch time

 ### `evidence` (string)